boldbi/bold-bi-docs/docs/managing-resources/manage-permissions.md

 All permissions can be managed by the users belonging to the `System administrator` group or users assigned with the permission entity of `All Permissions`.
 Also, specific permissions of the resource such as category, dashboards, data sources, schedules, and slideshows can be managed by the users assigned with permission entity of `Specific Permissions` of the corresponding resources.

-> **NOTE:** Manage permissions is not available in Cloud Analytics Server and it is available in Bold BI Embedded Analytics.

-Permission can be directly added to both users and groups via [Add Permission](/working-with-dashboards/share-dashboards/manage-permissions/#add-permissions) dialog.
+Permission can be directly added to both users and groups via [Add Permission](/managing-resources/manage-permissions/#add-permissions) dialog.

 ![Add Permission Dialog](/static/assets/images/add-permission-dialog.png)